IgorSusmelj/rustynum/README.md

 - **High Performance:** Utilizes Rust's `portable_simd` for accelerated numerical operations across various hardware platforms, achieving up to 2.86x faster computations for certain operations compared to Numpy.
 - **Python Bindings:** Seamless integration with Python, providing a familiar Numpy-like interface.
 - **Lightweight:** Minimal dependencies (no external crates are used), ensuring a small footprint and easy deployment.
-Rustynum Python wheels are only 300kBytes (50x smaller than Numpy wheels).
+RustyNum Python wheels are only 300kBytes (50x smaller than Numpy wheels).

 ## Installation